 How do you actually go about planning and implementing a coherent local cycling and walking network?
 Speakers from a range of organisations in London and the South East will address this question from several different angles in this timely event.
 The content will include attention to the objectives of the network, the public input and communication and the practical nuts and bolts of the infrastructure itself.

 'Developing Cycling and Walking Networks' will be held at Mott MacDonald in Farringdon, Central London on Thursday 28 November 2019, 10:30 am to 12:30 pm.
+Sandwich lunch is provided by Mott MacDonald at 12:30 following the event.
 Register now via Eventbrite!

 A joint regional meeting of the Act TravelWise London & South East regions will take place after the workshop (requires separate registration).